-For instructions on how you can achieve a wonderful perennial Pictorial Meadow from seed, visit our How to guides page for useful downloads and inspiration.
+For instructions on how you can achieve a wonderful perennial Pictorial Meadow from seed, visit our How to guides page.

-For those who can’t wait, or are not so confident horticulturally, please note that we now offer PM Turf – perfect slices of pre-grown Pictorial Meadow ready to lay and delight
+For those who can’t wait, or are less confident horticulturally, we offer PM Turf – perfect slices of pre-grown Pictorial Meadow ready to lay.

 Frequently asked questions

 Q Can I sow my seeds over existing grass?